tomasjurasek/AspNetCore.Mvc.Routing.Localization/README.md

 ![Build](https://github.com/tomasjurasek/AspNetCore.Mvc.Routing.Localization/workflows/Build/badge.svg)
 ![Nuget](https://img.shields.io/nuget/v/AspNetCore.Mvc.Routing.Localization)

-> WARNING: We support only the **RouteDataRequestCultureProvider** with the RouteDataStringKey = "culture" and a combination of the attributes with this priority.
+> WARNING: We support only the **RouteDataRequestCultureProvider** with the RouteDataStringKey = "culture" and a combination of the attributes with this priority (Controller - Action).
-* LocalizedRouteAttributeController - LocalizedRouteAttributeAction
+* LocalizedRouteAttribute - LocalizedRouteAttribute
-* LocalizedRouteAttributeController - RouteAttributeAction
+* LocalizedRouteAttribute - RouteAttribute
-* LocalizedRouteAttributeController - OriginalAction
+* LocalizedRouteAttribute - Action

 ## Setup
 Register the services into the `IServiceCollection`.